balcortex/100_days_code_web_development/README.md

 Today I learned that all objects share the Object.prototype as their last prototype.
 That means all objects can access the methods on the Object.prototype

+## Day 168 - 2024/04/04

+### JavaScript: The Prototype - Pt 4

+Today I learned how to change an object's prototype, which allows us to modify the inheritance hierarchy